Rohith04MVK/Recolor/README.md

 **Flags**

-- `--checkpoint-dir"`: Path to trained model.
+- `--checkpoint-dir`: Path to trained model.
 Required
 - `--input-path`: Path to image to recolor.
 Required
 - `--output`: Path to save the genarated image to.
 Required